-Register a Namespace Prefix
+Register a Namespace

-In a packaging context, a namespace prefix is a one to 15-character alphanumeric identifier that distinguishes your package and its contents from packages of other developers on AppExchange.
+A namespace is a one to 15-character alphanumeric identifier that distinguishes your package and its contents from packages of other developers on AppExchange.
 Namespace prefixes are case-insensitive.
-For example, ABC and abc are not recognized as unique.
-Your namespace prefix must be globally unique across all Salesforce organizations.
-It keeps your managed package under your control exclusively.
+For example, ABC and abc aren't recognized as unique.
+Your namespace must be globally unique across all Salesforce organizations.